Obad0x/bloggr/README.md

 # Bloggr
-  A basic blogging app using Node js
+  A basic blogging app using Node js and mongodb